May 7, 2018

 Stacey Dalgleish, a Neonatal Nurse Practitioner at Foothills Medical Centre since 1998, will receive the Clinical Practice Award.
 Over her lengthy career caring for newborns, she’s driven quality improvements to ensure the best outcomes for her tiny patients.

 “The babies I work with are fragile and a lot could go wrong,” says Dalgleish, who points out that many of her quality improvements have been adopted both nationally and internationally.
-In 2016, the College and Association of Registered Nurses of Alberta (CARNA) also bestowed her with a Nursing Excellence and Clinical Practice award.
+In 2016, the College of Registered Nurses of Alberta (CRNA) also bestowed her with a Nursing Excellence and Clinical Practice award.

 “In terms of peer recognition, there’s nothing bigger than receiving an award from CNA,” says Dalgleish.